The Locker Key

 “The thing we’re after here.
 It’s worth billions.”

-Wycliffe thinks about that for a few seconds.
+Wycliffe thought about that for a few seconds.
 “But this thing…you don’t actually have it yet?”

 “But we will.
 It’s just a matter of time.”